 Swept under the rug: The forgotten #MeToo allegations

 Backstreet’s back, alright?
-The teen pop sensation is currently on tour in the US, no doubt breaking hearts and making girls scream in the same way they did back in the 90s.
+The teen pop sensation was on tour in the US last year, no doubt breaking hearts and making girls scream in the same way they did back in the 90s.
 But while the Backstreet Boys resurgence might fill many pop lovers’ hearts with joy, for actress & singer Melissa Schuman (The Hollow) it’s a reminder that her ordeal is far from over.

 Outlined in a recent feature by The Daily Beast, Schuman alleged Backstreet Boys band member Nick Carter – who is under an ongoing police investigation – raped her back in 2003.
 The story was first shared in a November blog post in which Schuman recalls a shocking account of abuse and rape at the hands of a “famous singer” and how it affected her psychologically, but also professionally.
 Carter later came out with his own statement in which he said he was “shocked and saddened” by the accusations.